 I occasionally attend the California Homicide Investigators Association (CHIA) conference.
 Hundreds of detectives come together every year to talk about their cases, to learn from one another and to share principles that have helped them to succeed.
 We spend a lot of time talking to one another at these conferences, but we seldom ever actually solve any cases or make any arrests while we are there.
 These conferences are important, make no mistake about it, but they simply cannot replace the day to day work of investigating cases and making arrests.
 It’s one thing to talk to one another about how to crack cases; it’s another thing to actually to talk to the witnesses and suspects that will help us solve our cases.

 My hope, as I shift the largest portion of my time and attention to the field of Christian Case Making, is that I spend less time talking about how we ought to “do apologetics” and more time actually making a case for the Christian worldview to people who need to hear the truth.
-Both activities are important, but we can’t call ourselves Christian Case Makers unless we are regularly engaging a lost world as Christian Case Makers.
+I understand why it’s important to discuss the benefits of one kind of apologetic approach or another (from classical, to evidential to presuppositional philosophies), but in my criminal investigations, no one goes to jail until the detectives stop talking and start doing.
+As Christians, it’s important for us to understand the philosophical foundations of our approaches, but we can’t call ourselves Christian Case Makers unless we are regularly engaging a lost world.
+Let’s get busy.